 SIPC has a brochure further explaining the coverage provided.
 To obtain a copy, please contact your Janney Financial Advisor.

-In Janney’s FDIC Insured Sweep, funds are allowed to be deposited into a number of different banks, allowing for insurance coverage of up to $2,500,000 for an individual account; $5,000,000 for joint accounts; and $2,500,000 for retirement and corporate accounts.
+Utilizing multiple banks, Janney seeks to provide FDIC insurance coverage up to $2,500,000 for an individual account; $5,000,000 for joint accounts; and $2,500,000 for retirement and corporate accounts.
+Once the aggregate FDIC insurance limit is met or the available banks have reached their capacity for cash deposits, remaining balances will be directed to a money market fund.
 Your deposited cash balances will be allocated nightly to one or more banks.
 The number of banks to which balances are allocated will be determined by your total balances and Program Bank capacity.

 Allocation of Funds to Program Banks

 Your Janney monthly client account statement will list the banks your balances were allocated to during the previous month.
 The list of Program Banks will differ based on account type.
 A complete list of the banks utilized in the Janney Insured Sweep